cherkavi/enterprise-architect-toolbox/architecture-togaf-cheat-sheet.md

 * **Outcome**
   Realize/Implementation of the goal (in most cases),
   that going to be achieved.
-  Unambiguosly specify the end result - measurable result
+  Unambiguosly specify the end result - measurable result.
+  Influence on the Goal can be positive and Negative.
+  Difference between goals and outcomes: not all outcomes lead to the intended results.
   Examples:
     * Robots instead of people
     * Customer satisfaction increased in 15%